 Team up with Michele Scott and machine quilt using all those eye-catching threads and decorative trims that bring a signature touch to your projects!
 Learn how to use the bobbin to quilt with decorative threads, adding more distinction to your quilts than you ever thought possible.
 Michele warns that bobbin quilting may turn you into a thread enthusiast when you discover the beauty and versatility that bobbin quilting brings to your finished pieces.
 Machine couch yarns and cords to add dimension and interest.
 And don’t just use these great techniques on small quilts!
 Michele shows how to use your domestic machine to quilt larger quilts as well.
 This class also includes starting and stopping when machine quilting, adjusting the tension so the front and back of your quilt is lovely, and how to free-motion quilt with ease.
 So, break out those shiny, glittery, and beautiful but bulky threads and trims and let Michele show you how to make them come alive on your quilts!
-For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF